Changissnz/selfinterest/README.md

 the origin of spirit and activity through social construct that produced it is also known; observation translated into communicated meaning is not necessarily power of observation over the experience without.

+## More on philosophies of self-interest #71

+The notion of security translates into fixtures virtually guaranteed to deliver or execute as intended, which is a sort of business robust in the capabilities of covering or targeting the objects and objectives labeled as pertinent, regardless of the designation of it as public or private enterprise.